 10. Global G-2 – 8 inches, 20cm Chef’s Knife:

 The Global G-2 knife has several outstanding features, chief of which is its edge.
 Here, the edge is large and stands out.
 So, it can be seen easily.
-It rises from the tip of the knife to about 0.25 inch or more.
+It rises from the tip of the knife to about 0.25 inches or more.
 The steel used here is Cromova 18 Stainless Steel, a blend of molybdenum, vanadium, and chromium.
 This blend keeps the knife sharp for longer.
 Chromium contributes by making the knife rust- and stain-proof.
-It is lightweight, reduces hand fatigue and is razor sharp, making it the preferred choice of home cooks and professional chefs.
+It is lightweight, reduces hand fatigue, and is razor-sharp, making it the preferred choice of home cooks and professional chefs.
 It is comfortable to use and slip-resistant due to its ergonomically designed dimpled handle.
 The hollow handle is filled with sand to achieve the perfect weight and balance.
 To reduce weight, the knife has bolsters.
 It is low on maintenance, making it the perfect choice in the kitchen.